tehhi42/jetthoughts.github.io/_posts/2010-12-22-allow-multiple-access-control-requests-for-rails.markdown

 ---
 layout: post
-title: Allow multiple access control requests for Rails
+title: Allow Multiple Access Control Requests for Rails
 author: Michael Nikitochkin
 authors_git: miry
 date: 22-12-2010
+excerpt:  Do you experience a problem with sending XHR requests from different domains?
+A simple solution is here.
 ---

-If you have problem with sending XHR requests from different domains, you find trouble to get content, because
+If you have problem with sending XHR requests from different domains, it will be problematic to get content, because

 {% highlight bash linenos=table %}
 XMLHttpRequest cannot load http://different.domain.local:3000/visits.
 Origin http://localhost:3000 is not allowed by Access-Control-Allow-Origin.